Gaetz rants about Pfizer, Soros and Robert Mueller at GOP ‘weaponization’ hearing

 Matt Gaetz rants about Pfizer, George Soros and Robert Mueller at GOP ‘weaponization’ hearing

+Gaetz and Republicans rattle off grievances about Elon Musk’s Twitter files, Pfizer and Covid-19

-Representative Matt Gaetz of Florida ranted about Robert Mueller, George Soros, Pfizer and a series of other conservative boogeymen during the first subcommittee hearing on “weaponisation” of the federal government.
+Representative Matt Gaetz of Florida ranted about Robert Mueller, George Soros, Pfizer and a series of other conservative boogeymen during the first subcommittee hearing on supposed “weaponisation” of the federal government.

 Mr Gaetz’s questioning came during the inaugural hearing of the House Select Subcommittee on the Weaponization of the Federal Government, which Republicans largely launched in response to probes into former president Donald Trump.

-The Florida asked Elliot Williams, a principal at the Raben Group who worked for the Justice Department during the Obama administration, if Americans would not feel the government was against them if there wasn’t a revolving door of lobbyists and government.
+The Florida congressman asked Elliot Williams, a principal at the Raben Group who worked for the Justice Department during the Obama administration, if Americans would not feel the government was against them if there wasn’t a revolving door of lobbyists and government.

-“I don't quite often, the premise of your question, sir,” Mr Williams.
+“I don’t quite understand the premise of your question, sir,” Mr Williams said.

 “It’s pretty easy, there’s a revolving door between senior officials at the DOJ and the lobbying profession,” Mr Gaetz responded.

-“There are rules governing what employment and this is based on my understanding, I’ve been in government for 15 years, what post-government employment can and can’t be, what one’s actions can be once they’re employed elsewhere” Mr Williams said in response.
+“There are rules governing ... employment, and this is based on my understanding, I’ve been in government for 15 years, what post-government employment can and can’t be, what one’s actions can be once they’re employed elsewhere” Mr Williams said in response.

 Mr Gaetz in turn responded by saying that lobbying is “influence peddling.”
-The right-wing congressman cited Mr Williams’s employment at the Raben Group, a lobbying firm, and cited how conservative group Project Veritas allegedly recorded someone there saying that they could manipulate Covid-19 themselves.
+The right-wing congressman cited Mr Williams’s employment at the Raben Group, a lobbying firm, and pointed how Pfizer is a client of his organisation.

-“Pfizer is a revolving door for all government officials,” Mr Gaetz said.
-“It's pretty good for industry, to be honest, it's bad for everyone else in America.”

 Join our commenting forum